tyiannak/pyAudioAnalysis/README.md

 *This doc contains general info.
 Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki.
 For a more generic intro to audio data handling read [this article](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y)*

 ## News
- * If you like this library and [my articles](https://hackernoon.com/u/tyiannak), please support me at the hackernoon [ML Writer of the Year](https://noonies.tech/award/ml-writer-of-the-year)
   * [2020-09-12] Read [this hackernoon article titled "Intro to audio analysis"](https://hackernoon.com/intro-to-audio-analysis-recognizing-sounds-using-machine-learning-qy2r3ufl) for an intro to theory and practice of audio feature extraction, classification and segmentation.
  * Special issue in [Pattern Recognition in Multimedia Signal Analysis](https://www.mdpi.com/journal/applsci/special_issues/Multimedia_Signal), Deadline 30 November 2020
  * [2019-11-19] Major lib refactoring.
 Please report any issues or inconsistencies in the documentation.